 Shopping List for Bun Bo Hue

-A meat tenderizer will work to smash the ginger and lemongrass, but some brands can be surprisingly lightweight—not a concern with a tool intended for home improvement!
+A meat tenderizer will work to smash the ginger and lemongrass, but some brands can be surprisingly lightweight—not a concern with this tool!

-If you're making the fresh garlic-lemongrass-paprika paste, this non-stick wok will help keep things moving while you saute the aromatics.
+If you're making the fresh garlic-lemongrass-paprika paste, a seasoned wok will help keep things moving while you saute the aromatics.

 This style of Japanese knife makes precise slicing and dicing of meats and veggies easy (just watch your fingers).

-Pride of India Natural Rock Sugar, $7.59 on Amazon
+Pride of India Natural Rock Sugar, $5.99 from Amazon

 Slightly less sweet than granulated sugar, add this a few pieces at a time to balance the flavors of your broth.
 Try it in other soups, sauces, and even tea too.